 Edmonton's locally discovered apricot!
-The Capilano Apricot is actually a series of 3 Apricot trees that were planted in Edmonton's Capilano neighborhood.
+The Capilano Apricot is actually a series of 3 Apricot trees that were planted in Edmonton's Capilano neighbourhood.
 They were believed to be planted by seed by a local resident sometime in the 1960's.
 They soon caught the attention of local fruit harvesters and hobbyists.

 Our apricot is true to type of the most popular "southernmost" tree.
 It is the hardiest and sweetest of the trio and also of good size too.
 Depending on the year, you can expect this tree to blossom from late April to early May.
 Harvest occurs from middle to late July.

 Growers Note: Apricots' main pitfall on the prairies is flowering early and getting hit by our frosts.
 The tree may be hardy but not their flowers!
 Even the Capilano tree would only reward us with apricots every 4 years or so depending on the weather.
 Try planting your apricot tree where the trunk won't see much spring sun.
 But you don't need to completely shade the tree, just around the base.
 The idea is to keep the ground cool and prevent warming.
 Even piling some snow around the base will help.
 This may give you up to an extra week or two before it flowers.

 Hardiness Zone: 3b/4